yaqwsx/KiKit/docs/panelization/cli.md

   specify separately vertical and horizontal spacing or you can specify `space` to make them the same (it has higher priority).
 - `rotation`: Rotate the boards before placing them in the panel
+- `hevendiff`, `vevendiff`: Add/remove space from even rows/cols spaces.
+Allows to adjust the spacing when alternation is used.
 - `renamenet`, `renameref`: A pattern by which to rename the nets and references.
 You can use `{n}` and `{orig}` to get the board number and original name.
 Default values are `Board_{n}-{orig}` for nets and `{orig}` for